Large Language Models of Code Fail at Completing Code with Potential Bugs: Detailed Case Studies

 The \repair method can detect and fix several types of suspicious operators. \Figref{fig:case_study_exp_comp-rewriting_succeed} shows an example from the \texttt{string\_xor} problem.
-Here, we see that the direct completion failed to react to the potential bug and continued as if the \texttt{==} operator was not changed to \texttt{!=}, which gives an incorrect solution.
-However, the repairer was able to identify and fix the \texttt{!=} operator back to \texttt{==}, producing a correct solution.
+Here, we see that the direct completion failed to react to the \pobug and continued as if the \texttt{==} operator was not changed to \texttt{!=}, which gives an incorrect solution.
+However, the code-repair model was able to identify and fix the \texttt{!=} operator back to \texttt{==}, producing a correct solution.
 Similarly, \Figref{fig:case_study_exp_rewriting-comp_succeed} shows a success case from \rewrite, where it restores the introduced operator change.
-As \buggyHumanEval consists of \bCC instances constructed from single operator changes, these methods can be particularly effective over naive completion in circumventing the introduced operator change.
+As \buggyHumanEval consists of \bCC instances constructed from single operator changes, these methods can be particularly effective over na\"ive completion in circumventing the introduced operator change.